CDonohoe-Designs/BLE-Control/Docs/PCB/BLE-Control_PCB_Layout_Plan_AD25.md

 ### HDI Note – IC1 (BQ21061 BGA)

 The IC1 (BQ21061) region is routed as a dense 0.40 mm BGA using local fine-line rules and via-in-pad style fan-out for inner balls such as `BQ_INT` and `CE_MCU`.
-This region assumes a **1+N+1 HDI stack with filled via-in-pad microvias** to realistically manufacture.
+This region assumes a **HDI stack with filled via-in-pad microvias** to realistically manufacture.

 For a production design I will modify it for either:
 - Select the **QFN package variant** of the charger, or